 - increased urination and thirst – increased appetite may also be combined with increased thirst.
 We often say that it’s important to pay attention to your cat’s drinking habits, but you may also notice changes in the litter box.
 Are clumps in the box larger than usual or is your cat visiting the litter box more frequently?

 - increased activity – we’re not talking about a cat just being willing to play more, but about the fact that the cat’s high energy levels prevent him or her from settling down.
-It’s also common for cats with hyerthyroidism to act aggressively.
+It’s also common for cats with hyperthyroidism to act aggressively.
 This is due to the increased metabolism, which also causes other body systems to work at a faster pace, causing a rapid heart rate, difficulty breathing and greater levels of activity.

 - enlarged thyroid gland – a vet may palpate the gland to see if it’s enlarged, and an increase in the size of the thyroid gland can be confirmed by ultrasonography.

-If, based on observations, you suspect your cat may have hyperthyroidism, an immediate visit to the vet is a must.
+If you suspect your cat may have hyperthyroidism, an immediate visit to the vet is a must.
 Untreated hyperthyroidism in cats can be lethal but, if diagnosed early (and the underlying cause is not a carcinoma), your cat has a great chance of being treated successfully.

-- Anti-thyroid drugs will help your cat’s body to suppress production of thyroid hormones.
+- Anti-thyroid drugs will help your cat’s body to suppress the production of thyroid hormones.
 Unfortunately, that means pilling your cat regularly for the rest of his life.

 Even if you have not noticed any of the symptoms of hyperthyroidism in your cat, it’s still a good idea to learn more about the disease, its causes, and, most importantly, ways to avoid it.
 This is what we are going to talk about next week.